7 Ways To Build More Sexual Confidence

 iStock

-A way to break out of that is to be naked more often.
-The more you're used to not having on any clothes and seeing yourself in your birthday suit, the more it will literally become like second nature.
+The more you’re used to not having on any clothes and seeing yourself in your birthday suit, the more it will become second nature.
 Start by sleeping naked.
-There are a myriad of health benefits that come from doing so, including the fact that it can improve your self-esteem and enhance the quality of your relationship.
+A myriad of health benefits come from sleeping au natural, including that it can improve your self-esteem, build sexual confidence, and enhance the quality of your relationship.
 Funny how that works, huh?

 iStock-1140120696.jpg